d01000100/figma-token-engine/.docs/variables2json/PROCESS_AND_ARCHITECTURE.md

 - Each alias variable has the name of the variable it references, no collection or modes
 - ¿Do we need to assume the variable names are unique?

-  If they're not, we could identify what collection/mode do they come from
+  If they're not, we could not identify what collection/mode do they come from
 - **We need to merge the two files before entering the parser**
   - We just need to append the collections array on each one
 - We could search the variable name on the existing parsed variables and get the modes and collections of matches (they are already added when we process the variables)